cloud-ark/kubeplus/README.md

 - How to discover and use Custom Resources introduced by the Operators for building platform automation in Kubernetes YAMLs?

-- How to create linkages between multiple YAMLs or Helm charts coming from different teams / members?
+- How to create Kubernetes resource workflows that use information about other resources already running in the cluster?

 - How to troubleshoot the platform automation defined in Kubernetes YAMLs?

-KubePlus addresses these issues in Operator stacks for the DevOps teams.
-It simplifies building and analyzing platform automation in multi-Operator environments.
+KubePlus is aimed at Kubernetes cluster administrators and enables them to address above issues for their DevOps teams.
+Specifically, KubePlus simplifies building and analyzing platform automation in multi-Operator environments.
 KubePlus is being developed as part of our [Platform as Code practice](https://cloudark.io/platform-as-code).

 KubePlus tooling consists of three components - the Operator Maturity Model for multi-Operator scenarios, client-side kubectl plugins, cluster-side runtime binding resolution component.

 ## Operator Maturity Model

-While DevOps teams today want to adopt community Operators and build on top of that, they need a way to evaluate various Operators.
+While Kubernetes cluster administrators today want to adopt community Operators and enable their DevOps teams, they need a way to evaluate various Operators.
 They also need a set of guidelines for developing their own Operator/s that complement community Operators.
 We have developed [Operator Maturity Model](https://github.com/cloud-ark/kubeplus/blob/master/Guidelines.md) focusing on Operator usage in multi-Operator environments.
 Operator developers are using this model today to ensure that their Operator is a good citizen of a multi-Operator world.
-It is also being used for curating community Operators for building purpose-built stacks.
+It is also being used by Kubernetes cluster administrators today for curating community Operators towards building their purpose-built stacks.
 (If you are new to Operators, check out [Operator FAQ](https://github.com/cloud-ark/kubeplus/blob/master/Operator-FAQ.md)).

 ## Client-side kubectl plugins

 Operators add Custom Resources (e.g. Mysqlcluster) to the cluster.
-These resources become first class components of that cluster, alongside the built-in resources (e.g. Pod, Service).
-DevOps and application teams can leverage all these available Resources or APIs on their cluster to build their platform automation in Kubernetes YAMLs or Helm charts.
-DevOps engineers often face challenges in discovery and use of Custom Resources and troubleshooting the workflows built using them.
+These resources become first class components of that cluster alongside the built-in resources (e.g. Pod, Service).
+DevOps and application teams can leverage all these Resources/APIs available on their cluster to build their platform automation in Kubernetes YAMLs or Helm charts.
+In this process DevOps engineers often face challenges in discovery and use of Custom Resources and troubleshooting the workflows built using them.
 We have developed a mechanism to address this challenge.
 A set of annotations are added on CRDs (Custom Resource Definitions) to capture Operator developer’s assumptions.
 These are then leveraged by our kubectl plugins that simplify building and maintaining platform automation that uses Custom Resources.
+Kubernetes cluster administrators can add these annotations to the CRDs in their cluster.
 This mechanism is built on the fact that workflows are built in Kubernetes YAMLs by establishing relationships between available resources.
 These relationships are primarily of four types.

 (1) Owner references – A resource internally creates additional resources (e.g. MysqlCluster when instantiated, creates Pods and Services).
 These sub-resources are related to the parent resource through Owner reference relationship.